EdwinVW/cloud-native-architecture-workshop/README.md

 2. Copy the contents of the dockerfile of the *AuditlogService* and make sure it starts the CustomerEventHandler (in the ENTRYPOINT statement).

 > Please take some time to go over the Dockerfile now.
 You see an example of the Docker multi-stage build mechanism.
-> - First it starts in a container that is based on an image that contains the full .NET SDK (*mcr.microsoft.com/dotnet/sdk:5.0*).
+> - First it starts in a container that is based on an image that contains the full .NET SDK.
 We call this *build-env* for later reference.
 > - After that it sets the folder */app* as the current working-folder for the build.
 It copies the *.csproj* file of your project into to the working-folder.
 > - Then it restores all the dependencies by running `dotnet restore`.
 > - After the restore, it copies the rest of the files to the working-folder and publishes the application by running `dotnet publish -c Release -o out`.
 It builds the *Release* configuration and outputs the result in the folder *out* within the working-folder.
-> - Now it starts the second phase which runs in a container based on the .NET run-time container (*mcr.microsoft.com/dotnet/runtime:5.10*).
+> - Now it starts the second phase which runs in a container based on the .NET run-time container.
 This container does not contain the entire .NET SDK - so it's much smaller.
 > - It then copies the output from the other build phase (that was called *build-env*) to the local folder within the container.
 > - Finally it specifies the entry-point - the command to execute when the container starts.
 In this case it specifies the command `dotnet` and as argument the assembly that was created during the build.
 This will start the *CustomerEventHandler* console application you've created.